Communication 11 – Academic

 Film and Video Production 12 – Academic

-Film and Video Production 12 provides opportunities for students to create original short videos using DSLR cameras and Adobe Suite CS6.
-Students will gain practical experience in some of the major areas of the industry including script writing, storyboarding, shooting, digital editing and special effects.
+Film and Video Production 12 provides opportunities for students to create original short videos using Adobe Creative Suite (CS6).
+Students will gain practical experience in some of film productions’ major areas including: acting, script-writing, digital editing and story-boarding.
+Students will investigate “special FX” by using our “green screen” and by making their own “Foley” sound effects.
 Students will be required to take on different roles as part of a team to create the essence of a great story through visual medium.

 Mulitmedia 12 – Academic

-The course challenges students to create, manipulate, and critically reflect upon multimedia projects as members of a collaborative culture.
-Multimedia 12 consists of four modules: Creating and Manipulating Images, Creating and Manipulating Motion Graphics, Sound Recording and Editing, and a Collaborative Project.
+Multimedia 12 consists of four modules: Creating and Manipulating Images, Creating and Manipulating Motion Graphics, Sound Recording and Editing and a Collaborative Project.
 Students will create media in the form of print-based advertisements, animations, videos, computer games, audio recordings, and websites.
 Multimedia 12 is an academic credit and meets either but not both of the requirements for a technology or fine arts credit.
 Multimedia 12 does not qualify as the compulsory fine arts credit.